 It was probably after this scrape with the law that he began to use the alias David Charles Middleton, but for whatever reasons, was often more familiarly called “Doc.”
-During his “career” has a horse thief, he would also go by the name of Jack Lyons, and was also known as “Texas Jack,” “Gold-Tooth Jack,” “Gold-Tooth Charley,” and others.
+During his “career” as a horse thief, he would also go by the name of Jack Lyons and was also known as “Texas Jack,” “Gold-Tooth Jack,” “Gold-Tooth Charley,” and others.

 He made his way north on a cattle drive to Ogallala, Nebraska in 1876.
 In January, 1877, he killed a soldier named James Keefe in a Sidney, Nebraska saloon.

 Though arrested, he was able to escape again and made his way to Wyoming, where he began to organize a gang of outlaws called the “Pony Boys.”
 The men quickly began to steal horses, primarily from Indians but sometimes from the government as well.
 Operating in Nebraska, Iowa, the Dakotas, and as far south as Texas, they were responsible for stealing thousands of horses.

 The Indians became angry at losing the horses and began to retaliate by taking the mounts of ranchers.
 Within no time, nearly every stolen horse was blamed on the Pony Boys and a $1,000 reward was placed on Middleton’s head.

 After the gang stole some 40 head of horses in 1878, Wyoming Stock Grower’s Association detective Billy Lykins gathered a posse and began to pursue the bandits.
 Catching up with the outlaws near Julesburg, Colorado, Middleton was captured after a shoot out and the stolen horses retrieved.
 That night; however, Middleton was once again able to escape, but the detective was determined.